 In addition to complying with the legal requirements specified in the Local Government Act, candidates should also be aware of the many safety regulations that are currently in place around Victoria.
 Elections should always be carried out safely and any campaign activities that constitute a risk to people or property may result in legal action.

-Local Government Victoria have published Safe Campaigning for both metropolitan Melbourne and Regional Victoria and all candidates and their campaign teams should familiarise themselves with these guidelines along with any additional state-wide or local safety regulations.
+Local Government Victoria have published Safe Campaigning Guidelines for both metropolitan Melbourne and Regional Victoria and all candidates and their campaign teams should familiarise themselves with these guidelines along with any additional state-wide or local safety regulations.